-In October 2018, we filed a Certificate of Designation of Preferences, Rights and Limitations of Series A Convertible Preferred Stock, or the Series A Certificate of Designation, with the Secretary of State of the State Delaware, setting forth the preferences, rights and limitations of the Series A Preferred Stock.
-Our board of directors designated 9,578 shares of preferred stock as Series A Preferred Stock.
-As of December 31, 2019, there were no shares of Series A Preferred Stock outstanding
+On January 11, 2021, we filed an Amended and Restated Series B-2 Certificate of Designation with the Secretary of State of the State Delaware, setting forth the preferences, rights and limitations of the Series B-2 Preferred Stock.
+As of March 10, 2021, we had designated 31,480 shares of preferred stock as Series B-2 Preferred Stock, of which no shares were outstanding.